vippsas/vipps-solutions/vending-machines/qr-to-merchant-site-product-selection.md

 When the customer scans the QR code, they are taken to the merchant's landing page, where products can select.
-The price is presented, and the user pays for the product in their Vipps app.
+The price is presented, and the user pays for the product in their Vipps or MobilePay app.

 **When to use:**